Rinnette/NOAA_StormDB_Analysis/storm_analysis.md

 ---
-title: "Analysis of NOAA Storm data"
+title: "Analysis of NOAA storm data to determine effects of weather events on population health & the economy"
 author: "Rinnette Ramdhanie"
 date: "4 September 2019"
 output:
         html_document:
                 keep_md: true
+                number_sections: true
 ---

+# Synopsis

-## Data Processing
+# Data Processing

-### Reading the data
+## Loading the data
-The data was loaded directly from the zipped file and stored in a data table to be maniputlated using the *dplyr* package.
+The data was loaded directly from the zipped file and stored in a data table to be manipulated using the *dplyr* package.

 ```r